xStormyy/lite-xl.github.io/en/usage.md

 ## Project Module

-The project module is an optional module which is loaded from the current project's directory when lite is started.
+The project module is an optional module which is loaded from the current project's directory when Lite XL is started.
 Project modules can be useful for things like adding custom commands for project-specific build systems, or loading project-specific plugins.

-The project module is loaded by lite when the application starts, after both the plugins and user module have been loaded.
+The project module is loaded when the application starts, after both the plugins and user module have been loaded.

 The project module can be edited by running the `core:open-project-module` command — if the module does not exist for the current project when the